- 1. Introduction

 In the second attempt instead of going with computer vision, I went with RFID stickers and a small RFID reader in the front.
 The project would be based on an Arduino Mega 2560 and an ESP8266-07.
 The user (or manufacturer) would attach a cheap RFID tag to the product, and the user would just have to go near the scanner with the item as he is placing the item on the shelf.
 I used the same shelf as I did for the first attempt, with the same load cells.
 Another thing I changed was, instead of just using an app from Google Play I made my own Android App, where you could configure the names of the different channels (items).
 The link to the full blog is here: S.H.E.L.F.
 V2

-3. Abandoned Projects
+4. Abandoned Projects

 And here we come to my abandoned projects, these are the projects I haven't finished for now.
-To some I will almost 100% return and make them or some variant, like the medication monitor, but when it comes to some others I just don't know if I will, I won't go into any details as to why I stopped, but the main factor was usually time, since a lot of these projects for different competitions, and stuff like university just have a bigger priority, so here are some of my undone projects, hopefully I will finish most of them as time goes.
+To some, I will almost 100% return and make them or some variant, like the medication monitor, but when it comes to some others I just don't know if I will, I won't go into any details as to why I stopped, but the main factor was usually time, since a lot of these projects for different competitions, and stuff like university just have a bigger priority, so here are some of my undone projects, hopefully, I will finish most of them as time goes.

 1. Project BEEP

-In this project I wanted to develop a learning toy for kids, the idea was to have separate plug & play modules and for the system to be designed to get kids excited around electronics, robots and so on.
-The idea was to have smart sensors, for example, having a head with ultrasonic range sensors, and its ears lighting up when it gets to close to a barrier and so on.
+In this project I wanted to develop a learning toy for kids, the idea was to have separate plug & play modules and for the system to be designed to get kids excited around electronics, robots, and so on.
+The idea was to have smart sensors, for example, having a head with ultrasonic range sensors, and its ears lighting up when it gets too close to a barrier, and so on.
 I had fun developing this project but am sad that I didn't manage to finish it.
 Here are some pictures and videos as well as links to the blogs regarding this project: